 - Do you “super-score” tests for scholarship consideration?

 Yes, we will take different sections of either the SAT/ACT and count the best individual sections from each test while reviewing your requirements for scholarships.

 SAT scores are calculated using critical reading, math, and writing scores.
 ACT scores are calculated using the highest composite score, including the writing portion of the exam.

-- If I retake the SAT or ACT after the deadline, can I be considered for scholarships?
+- If I retake the SAT, ACT or CLT after the deadline, can I be considered for scholarships?

 Not for merit scholarships.
 Students needed to have the test scores prior to the deadline.
 See Scholarships for other options.